 The IME has hired a Quality Assurance Manager to oversee the data compilation and remediation activities associated with the revised performance measures.
 The QA Manager and State policy staff address oversight of design changes and the subsequent monitoring and analysis during the weekly policy and monthly quality assurance meetings.
 Prior to dramatic system design changes, the State will seek the input of stakeholders and test/pilot changes that are suggested and developed.
 Informational letters are sent out to all relevant parties prior to implementation with contact information of key staff involved.
-This workflow is documented in logs and in informational letters found within the DHS computer server for future reference.
-Stakeholder involvement and informational letters are requested or sent out on a weekly/monthly/ongoing basis as policy engages in the continuous quality improvement cycle.
+This workflow is documented in logs and in informational letters are requested or sent out on a weekly/monthly/ongoing basis as policy engages in the continuous quality improvement cycle.